HOW CAN I PREPARE FOR THE COURSE?

 WHAT IF I OBTAIN A SEAT IN A WEEK ONE COURSE BUT THEN DECIDE NOT TO TAKE THE COURSE?

-Due to the intensive nature of Week One courses, the small-group, team, and individual work that is involved, and the preparation that is necessary to ensure a positive student experience, students who wish to drop their Week One course must do so by no later than Monday, November 30, 2020 at 3:00 p.m.
+Due to the intensive nature of Week One courses, the small-group, team, and individual work that is involved, and the preparation that is necessary to ensure a positive student experience, students who wish to drop their Week One course must do so by no later than 3:00 p.m. on Monday, November 28, 2022.

-Students who are enrolled but do not attend the first class session will be withdrawn from the course, with a "W" posted on their transcript next to the course name.
+Students who are enrolled but do not attend the entirety of the first class session will be withdrawn from the course, with a corresponding "W" posted on their transcript next to the course name.

 Do you have a question that wasn’t answered here?
 Please email firstname.lastname@example.org.